Get insider access

 Remote

 The remote is fairly simple and sits well in your hand.
 It has some preset modes to match certain playback content.
-The 'PLAY MODE' is a play/shuffle/repeat once/etc button when the USB port is used.
+The 'PLAY MODE' is a play/shuffle/repeat once/etc. button when you use the USB port.

 Additional Features